muratk5n/thirdwave/en/README.md

 ---

-"Nearly all Covid restrictions to be lifted in Ireland from tomorrow [22/1]"

----

 That makes sense gold has no intrinsic value, has no coupons, brings no interest.
 In a potentially rising interest rate environment people will sell it.
 Recently price went down, it will go lower as rates